PurpleTurtleCreative/website/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 8.3.4: February 10, 2022 =
+- Fixed: Resolved a PHP Notice message some users received after upgrading to 8.3.3

+= 8.3.3: February 09, 2022 =
+- Fixed: We fixed the PDF reports format.
+- Tweak: We optimized the Ajax requests for notifications.

+= 8.3.2: January 25, 2022 =
+- Fixed: We fixed the fatal error that occurred due to a generic class name conflict.
+- Fixed: Fixed errors some users were having with our Exclude from Tracking feature.

+= 8.3.1: January 24, 2022 =
+- New: With our new Exclude from Tracking Feature admins can now exclude any page or post from tracking.
+- Fixed: We fixed the local gtag.js where it didn’t work with only the GAv4 connection.
+- Fixed: We fixed the messages in the plugin settings based on the Media Addon activation status.
+- Tweak: We categorized and enhanced the plugin notifications.
+- Fixed: We fixed Javascript errors when the CookieBot plugin is active and the Forms addon is not.
+- Fixed: We fixed UTM parameters in tracking links.
+- Fixed: We remove the type attribute from the script tag if the current theme supports html5.
+- Fixed: We fixed GA4 eCommerce missing events.
+- Fixed: We fixed the incorrect numbers for Year In Review average page views.
+- Fixed: We fixed the integration with Enfold theme Ajax forms where conversions were not being tracked.
+- Fixed: We fixed the backward compatibility for AffiliateWP versions below 2.7.

 = 8.3.0: December 14, 2021 =
 - New: With our limited-time only Year in Review report you’ll be able to see how your site performed in 2020 and how to improve in 2021.
 This report will be automatically available from January 1 to January 14, 2022 inside the Reports section of MonsterInsights.
 - New In Pro: Introducing the MonsterInsights Media addon which allows for impression and video watch time tracking for videos uploaded to WordPress, embedded from YouTube or embedded from Vimeo automatically!